-Mounting a scope on to your Mosin Nagant may not always be as simple as mounting one on to other types of commercial rifles.
-The Mosin Nagant was originally intended to be a soldier’s rifle for purely long range engagements where open sights would be used.
-These rifles were originally equipped with what is known as a bent bolt which is something that can still be discovered on many modern hunting rifles, unlike the regular Mosin Nagant (which is now known to utilize a straight bolt).
+Mounting a scope on to your Mosin Nagant may not always be as simple as installing one on to other types of commercial rifles.
+The Mosin Nagant was initially intended to be a soldier’s rifle for purely long range engagements where open sights would be used.
+These rifles were initially equipped with what is known as a bent bolt which is something that can still be discovered on many modern hunting rifles, unlike the regular Mosin Nagant (which is now known to utilize a straight bolt).
 The design of straight bolt was used on the Mosin Nagant’s to allow a soldier a relatively quick rate of fire.
 The only downside to this straight bolt is that it will not work with modern receiver mounted scopes.

-In order to overcome this problematic straight bolt, as a shooter you have two options available to you.
+To overcome this problematic straight bolt, as a shooter you have two options available to you.
 You can either manually bend the bolt handle or use what is known as a scout type scope mount.